Curried Lamb and Spinach Burgers

 - 2 or more cups mashed potatoes

-- 1/2 c grated sharp cheddar cheese
+- 1/2 cup grated sharp cheddar cheese

 1. Brown the ground lamb or cut the meat into 1/4 inch cubes.
 Set

-aside.
 2. Heat the butter in a saucepan and add the onions, carrots,

-celery and parsley.
-Cook, stirring, until the onions are wilted.
 3. Sprinkle with flour and stir with a wire whisk.
 Add the tomato

 paste, wine, stock, Worcestershire and pepper, stirring rapidly with